09 March 2025

 Luke 6.24-26 KWL

-24 “But the wealthy: How awful for you—you’ve been encouraged long enough.
+24“But the wealthy: How awful for you

-25 Those who’ve been full now: How awful for you—you’ll be hungry.
+25Those who’ve been full now: How awful for you

-Those laughing now: How awful for you—you’ll cry.
+Those laughing now: How awful for you

-26 When the people say everything good about you: How awful.
+26When the people say everything good about you: How awful.

 Their ancestors did likewise to the fake prophets.”

 See, when you’re comfortable now, you don’t really want a Kingdom Come.
-You’re happy in this kingdom.
+You’re quite happy in this kingdom.
 If the United States is the greatest country in the world, those who love this nation don’t want Jesus to overthrow it and establish his own.
 If we have the best economy, the freest markets, the greatest opportunities, and we’re sitting on fat stacks of cash, we don’t want Jesus to topple it, regulate it, and especially redistribute it.
 As he will.

 If we’re getting praised now….
 I admit this verse always made me worry about getting compliments.
-If people are speaking well of me now, does that mean I’m losing some heavenly reward?
+If people are speaking well of me now, does this mean I’m losing some heavenly reward?
 I don’t wanna miss out on some prize Jesus has for me, just because somebody at my church thanked me for some lesson I taught, or some video I produced.
 But no, that isn’t what Jesus means.
 He’s talking about unmerited public acclaim.
 You know, like reality show celebrities.

 I’m not saying we should rather want to suffer, or should strive to suffer.
 Loads of Christians make that mistake.
 They deprive themselves, or physically hurt themselves, and suffer for no good reason.
 Or they take really trivial inconveniences and exaggerate them into “suffering for Jesus.”
 They offer these things to God like Cain offered fruit Ge 4.3 —stuff they made, and take pride in, instead of what God actually asked for.
 It’s not what the beatitudes and woes are about.
 Don’t fake-suffer.